quinnlas/guitar-buddy-front/README.md

 # guitar-buddy-front

 The front end of Guitar Buddy, a web app that analyzes text tabs.
 The tool will read the text tab and interpret the rhythm and notes in the tab.
 Then it can use that to create a tab file, suggest an alternative tab, and more.
+Currently, it just gives the option to play the tab back through your browser.

 ## Project Setup